stefandreyer/CODESYS-MQTT/doc/integration.md

 - then you have to activate dynamic memmory allocation

 - right click on Application, then Option Application
-- missing librarys are available
+- missing librarys are available in my GitHub repositories

 <img src="../_img/DynMemmory.png" width="700">